MichaelWang1028/Practical-Programming-in-C/README.md

 ## Problem Set 3
 ### Control flow.
 Functions.
 Variable scope.
 Static and global variables.
 I/O: printf and scanf.
 File I/O. Character arrays.
 Error handling.
 Labels and goto.
+Problem 3.2 is not documented because it is not a coding problem, so it was answered on paper.
+Problem 3.3 is not documented because its solution is pretty simple that was solved on paper.

 #### Problem 3.1: Code profiling and registers
 The purpose of this exercise is to compare how faster a program can run when some variables are defined as **registered**.